salilkanade/NYCTaxiWebApp/README.md

     - Navigate to one of the event hubs, and in the left hand menu, select **Share access policies**.
     - Click **add**, name the policy, and select the **Manage** checkbox.
     - Click **Create** and repeat with the other event hub.

+Your event hubs should now be ready to feed data into the Stream Analytics job, which will then process and output the data to the Azure Functions.

 ---